top of page

 Because of two primary factors:

 Also, as I was brainstorming the right way for this work to be honored, the real-life “Samantha” reached out to me in November 2024- for the first time in 19 years!
-As she has a common name I hadn’t been able to find her, and hadn’t even known if she was still alive.
-It has been more than incredible and precious to reconnect with her again, and we are planning for me to visit her in Northern England this year, where we’ll see each other for the first time in 28 years!
-In discussing this reconnection with my friend, Char, she said, “it sounds like she is your Muse” and that inspired me to wrap all the media pieces together into this package (as I had also concluded some months ago to let go of the idea of producing the feature script, and put it out there to the world, as an offering.)
+In discussing this reconnection with my friend, Char, she said, “it sounds like she is your Muse” -and that inspired me to wrap all the media pieces together into this package (as I had also concluded some months ago to let go of the idea of producing the feature script, and put it out there to the world, as an offering.)
 Additionally, I’ve realized that it wasn’t obvious (to anyone but me!) that my 2005 film, Lost Almost, was also about this same story, same event in my life.
 So here we go: I now get to honor all elements of this story, my past, and the work I’ve done around it- and I so look forward to sharing it with you.